 - anything else you expect the contractor to do.

-Your heating system actually may be a heating and cooling system.
-If you have a warm-air furnace and central air conditioning, it is likely that both use the same distribution ductwork.
+Your cooling system actually may be a heating and cooling system.
+If you have a warm-air furnace and central air conditioning, it is likely that both us the same distribution ductwork.
 Furthermore, the same blower distributes warm air in the winter and cold air in the summer.
-Therefore, when you replace the furnace, you are replacing part of the air conditioning system.
-If you do this, you should give strong consideration to replacing the other part of the air conditioning system—the outdoor condensing unit.
-You will then benefit from a completely compatible integrated system which will provide better performance and reliability than can be expected from a mixture of old and new components.
+The point is, when you replace the part of the system it is a good idea to consider replacing the whole thing.
+If you do so, you will then benefit from a completely compatible integrated system which will provide better performance and reliability than a mixture of old and new components.

-There are other aspects to the heating system which have not been discussed.
-There are controls, such as thermostats, humidistats, aquastats, dampers, and control valves.
-There are other components such as air filters, humidifiers, and condensate pumps which are not part of the furnace or boiler but are important parts of the system.
-There is distribution ductwork or piping for central systems, and a chimney or flue for gas or oil systems.
+There are other aspects to the cooling system which have not been discussed.
+There are controls, such as thermostats, dampers, and other controls.
+There are other components such as air filters and condensate pumps which are not part of the air conditioner or heat pump but important parts of the system.
+There is distribution ductwork for supply and return of conditioned air.
 All parts of the system should be put in good working order when a new system is purchased.
 Definitely consider upgrading controls as they will have a lot of impact on how comfortable you are and how much energy you use.

-Don't buy an oversized heating system.
-First of all, you should take care of all your weatherization improvements before buying a new heating system.
+Don't buy an oversized cooling system.
+First of all, you should take care of all your weatherization improvements before buying a new cooling system.
 This means adding attic insulation, sealing air leaks, and caulking and weather-stripping windows and doors.
-Then make sure that the contractor performs a heating load calculation on the house.
+Then make sure that the contractor performs a cooling load calculation on the house.
 The new system may not need to be the same size as the old one.
-When you make your home more weatherproof, one of the benefits is that your heating system doesn't need to be as big.
+When you make your home more weatherproof, one of the benefits is that your cooling system doesn't need to be as big.